HWHardsoft/emonMbus/README.md

 ## Data decoding
-This example contains code to decode data of a SML meter.
-You have to change this section regarding your connected device it is recommed to use the software [M-BUS repeater](https://github.com/HWHardsoft/Arduino-MBUS-repeater/), to analyse the received data more in detail.
+This example contains code to decode data of a energy meter.
+You have to change this section regarding your connected device.
+It is recommed to use the software [M-BUS repeater](https://github.com/HWHardsoft/Arduino-MBUS-repeater/), to analyse the received data more in detail.

 ## Credits